May is National Preservation Month

 May is National Preservation Month, when local preservation and civic organizations spotlight their preservation programs and heritage tourism.

-As the United States approaches the 250th anniversary of the Declaration of Independence, the National Trust for Historic Preservation’s theme, “All People Created Equal,” invites us to reflect on the places that bring this powerful promise to life and to the people making sure those places endure.
-In Round Rock, our theme, “Our History in Plain Sight,” highlights how this promise is not distant or abstract, but is revealed through the everyday places, buildings, and stories that shape our community and connect us to our shared past.
+As the United States approaches the 250th anniversary of the Declaration of Independence, in Round Rock, our theme, “Our History in Plain Sight,” highlights how our past is connected to the places, buildings and stories that shape our community.

 Round Rock has an expansive network of preservation champions including the City’s Historic Preservation Commission, nonprofits like Round Rock Preservation and the Old Settlers Association, skilled craftspeople, historic property owners, local legends, and the community, who all work to preserve the City’s history.
 Preservation Month is an opportunity to recognize and celebrate historic sites that tell us who we are and that continue to shape our City.